redcode-labs/neurax/README.md

 NeuraxConfig.verbose          | If true, all error messages are printed to STDOUT | false NeuraxConfig.remove           | When any errors occur, binary removes itself from the host | false NeuraxConfig.prevent_reexec   | If true, when any command matches with those that were already received before, it is not executed | true
+NeuraxConfig.exfil_addr       | Address to which output of command ise sent when `'v'` preamble is present. | none

 ### Finding new targets
 Function `NeuraxScan(c chan string)` enables detection of active hosts on local network.